lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 ![png](https://lawko698.github.io/assets/images/Detecting%20Prostate%20Cancers_files/Detecting%20Prostate%20Cancers_104_1.png)

 The AUC score is a decent 90.19% and the graph shows it manages to classifiy most of the observations correctly.
-However, its performance compared to the earlier models are a bit lacking.
+However, its performance is a bit lacking compared to the earlier models.
 We can see result 3 proves to be hardest to classify as it mostly classifies it as result 2.

 This tells us random forest regressions does not perform well on the data, where it segments the predictor space into a number of simple regions.
 Using a simple linear decision boundary is better.

 <h1>Support Vector Machine</h1>